lipinght/PBICookbook/PaginatedReports/DynamicColumnSelection.md

 ```
 Once the schema is created we want to create the stored procedures that will be referenced in our report.

-The usp_GetTables procedure generate a list of tables that we would like to query.
+The usp_GetTables procedure generates a list of tables that we would like to query.
 ```
 CREATE PROCEDURE [dyn].[usp_GetTables] AS